 How long do you need in South Korea?

-I believe you need about 14 days in South Korea to see it properly.
+I believe 14 days in South Korea is enough to see it properly, providing you pick just a few places of interest.
 This will allow you to explore two major cities, Jeju Island and another destination of your choosing.
-Of course, if you have time, 3 weeks is an even better amount of time to spend in South Korea!
+Of course, the more time, the better!

-I found out on arrival to South Korea that tourists can only purchase SIM cards at the airport.
-Shops and market stands don’t sell them to travellers without a Korean residency card.
+I found out the hard way that tourists can only purchase SIM cards at the airport.
+Shops and market stands rarely sell them to travellers without a Korean residency card.

 Alternatively, rent a pocket Wi-Fi device and return it at the airport when you leave.
 If you’re taking a big trip, it might be worth buying your own mobile Wi-Fi hotspot to bring with you.